 Contact Officers are RFDS employees who are independently trained by the Anti-Discrimination Commission Queensland.
 Employees are encouraged to contact a Contact Officer for advice.
 They can provide confidential options for dealing with the situation directly (see role of the Contact Officer).
-Contact Officers' names are listed on the RFDS intranet site: RFDS Qld Contact Officers or can be accessed by contacting Human Resources.
+Contact Officers' names are listed on the RFDS intranet site, can be accessed by contacting the People and Culture Department.